Baba Raghav Das: Life

-He preferred to serve people directly rather than joining the government.
-Following the strong urging of some of India's top leaders, he did contest the election of 1948 and won a seat as a MLA, defeating Narendra Deva of the Congress Socialist Party by a margin of 1312 votes.
+1948 by-elections

+In 1948, 13 MLAs from UP legislative assembly, who had socialistic leanings resigned from Congress.
+This resulted in by-elections at all 13 seats.
+Ayodhya - then known as Faizabad - became a hot seat in the by-election.
+From here, socialist thinker Acharya Narendra Dev was in the fray.
+He was among the socialist MLAs who had resigned.
+Defeating him became a challenge for Congress.
+In order to defeat him, Congress fielded Baba Raghav Das.
+One of his promises was that he would free Ram Janmabhoomi from heretics.
+In the by-election, Acharya Narendra Dev got 4,080 votes while Raghav Das got 5,392 votes.
+Das thus won by 1,312 votes.

+Opposing unethical taxation

 When the government imposed a tax on the oil mill crusher Kolhu, Raghavdas opposed the measure, citing Kolhu as a source of employment for poor and oppressed people and in protest resigned from the Legislative Assembly.
 Ultimately, the government did abolish the tax on Kolhu.
 After that, he continued to work for the poor and oppressed people of India.

 Social activities

 From 1947 to 1958, he dedicated himself to various welfare activities, playing an active part in the Bhoodan Movement started by Vinoba Bhave.
 He believed that the importance of Independence could only be instilled in people through education, so he established several of educational institutions, notably in Deoria, Barhaj, and Kushinagar.
 Imparting education and maintaining hygiene and public healthcare were his main priorities.
 He started Shree Krishna Inter College and Sarojini Balika Vidyalaya as well as a Sanskrit College in his Ashram's premises.
 He was sympathetic to the sufferings of people afflicted by leprosy and, inspired by Gandhi, established a Leper House at Gorakhpur and Mairwa Bihar.
-He died on January 15, 1958.
+He died on 15 January 1958.